Author Bio: Dr. Sanusi Umar MD is the author of this article.

 Hair Transplant Acne at the Recipient Area

 At about 3 months following a hair transplant surgery, new hair shafts will start to grow and emerge upwards.
-When they come in contact with the skin above, the hair can trigger irritation and inflammation.
-The swelling forms what looks like pimples after a hair transplant.
-In a way, bumps after a hair transplant is actually a very positive sign, indicating that new growth is on it’s way.
+When they contact the skin above, the hair can trigger irritation and inflammation—the swelling forms what looks like pimples after a hair transplant.
+In a way, bumps after a hair transplant are actually a very positive sign, indicating that new growth is on its way.

-On the other hand, bumps may form if the sebaceous glands which are attached to the hair follicle continue to release oil, producing cysts.
+On the other hand, bumps may form if the sebaceous glands attached to the hair follicle continue to release the oil, producing cysts.

 Ingrown Hair After a Hair Transplant

 Resistance from the skin may cause the hair to curl downward.
 And this forms ingrown hair.
 The ingrown hair may cause an inflammation reaction in the skin or the hair follicle.
 This is another way pimples after a hair transplant can form.